Viking Press vs Hammer Strength MTS Iso-Lateral Decline Press

 Planfit Users' Choice about Viking Press vs Hammer Strength MTS Iso-Lateral Decline Press : Which is Better?

-Based on randomly selected data from 1 million completed workouts, Planfit users seem to prefer Viking Press with a total of 74 compared to 69 for Hammer Strength MTS Iso-Lateral Decline Press
+Based on randomly selected data from 1 million completed workouts, Planfit users log Viking Press more often — 74 sessions compared to 69 for Hammer Strength MTS Iso-Lateral Decline Press.

 How to Viking Press